The Radio 2 Breakfast Show: John Dunn (1970–1972)

-Sir Terry Wogan (First tenure: 1972–1984)
+Terry Wogan (First tenure: 1972–1984)

-On 3 April 1972, Dunn was replaced by Sir Terry Wogan (with Dunn moving to begin his long-running popular Drivetime show).
+On 3 April 1972, Dunn was replaced by Terry Wogan (with Dunn moving to begin his long-running popular Drivetime show).
 During the Wogan era, the programme was also moved to a later start time of 7 am, with an Early Show preceding it, finishing at 9am.
 During this period Wogan's cover again principally came from Ray Moore, who presented the Early Show at other times.
 David Hamilton, who at the time was presenting the Afternoon Show also provided holiday cover.
 From 3 January 1978 Sir Jimmy Young's programme was moved earlier in the day to follow Wogan, and until the end of its run Wogan's programme was broadcast between 7.30am and 10.00am.
 Their banter-filled handover became something of a feature.
 Wogan remained in this role until 28 December 1984; as he left the station for a while to begin presenting his own chat show Wogan on BBC1.